nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Searching for a task by tags : `tag-search`

-Find and list all tasks containing the same tag as the specified tag.
+Find and list all tasks containing the same tags.
+Searching via tags improves efficiency by allowing you to quickly find all the tasks belonging to the same category of tags.

 Format: `tag-search TAG [MORE_TAGS]`